-Report circulating via social media claims that NASA has confirmed that the Earth will experience 15 days of darkness in November, 2016.
+Report circulating via social media claims that NASA has confirmed that the Earth will experience 15 days of darkness in November 2017.
+Another version claims that the supposed event will occur in June 2017.

-The claims in the report are utter nonsense.
-NASA has certainly not confirmed any such event.
+The claims in the reports are utter nonsense.
+NASA has certainly not confirmed any such event for June, November, or any other month.
 In fact, the report is just the latest version of a silly hoax that has been published over and over again in various guises since at least 2012.
 From time to time, another spammy, clickbait website will publish a new version of the hoax in a rather lame effort to attract more visitors.

 Not surprisingly, the claims in the report are fanciful nonsense.
 Of course, no such blackout is set to occur and the supposed event has certainly not been confirmed by NASA.

 In fact, the story is just the latest version of a long line of very similar “days of darkness” hoaxes that go back to at least 2012.
 The number of days of darkness has varied in different incarnations of the hoaxes as has the dates during which the event was supposed to occur.
 It hardly needs to be said that, despite all of the previous predictions, no such darkness event has ever taken place.
-Nor will it in November 2016 as predicted in this latest version.
+Nor will it in June or November 2017 as predicted in these latest versions.

 After the 2012 version of the hoax went viral, NASA published the following note dismissing the “total blackout” claims: